 If you prefer to reduce your data manually, regridding your data is the best place to start.
+(See Appendix D for an explanation of what regridding is.)

 To convert your raw time-series cubes with spectral channel number, receptor index, time-slices axes into a spatial cube with RA, Dec (or Galactic longitude, Galactic latitude) and spectral axes use the Smurf application makecube.
 In this chapter we will show an example of processing data using makecube, discuss what to look out for and introduce the various parameters with which to tailor your reduction.